General regulations for undergraduate degrees, undergraduate diplomas, undergraduate certificates, graduate diplomas, and graduate certificates

 Student progression

-6. Students who wish to take a course for which they do not have the prerequisite(s) may make a case for admission to the relevant Head of School or Programme Director concerned.
+6. Students who wish to take a course for which they do not have the prerequisite(s) can make a case for admission to the relevant Pro Vice-Chancellor (or delegate), and the decision will not set a precedent for future requests.

-7. Students who have not been enrolled for a period of three consecutive years will be deemed to have abandoned their qualification.
+7. Students who have not enrolled in a qualification, or who have withdrawn from all courses in the qualification over a period of three consecutive years will be deemed to have abandoned their qualification.
 Abandonment releases the University from its obligation to ensure a qualification can be completed.
-Students may be permitted to be readmitted in a subsequent current qualification should they meet the entry requirements at the time of readmission; credits previously achieved will be assessed and applied in accordance with current regulations.
+Students may be permitted to be admitted to a current qualification should they meet the entry requirements at the time of admission; credits previously achieved will be assessed and applied in accordance with current regulations.

-8. The Academic Board (or delegate) may, under such conditions as it may determine and taking into account the recommendations of the Chief Examiner(s), admit any candidate to a supplementary assessment in a course in which the candidate failed to gain a pass.
+8. The Academic Board (or delegate) can, under such conditions as it may determine and considering the recommendations of the Chief Examiner(s), admit any candidate to a supplementary assessment in a course in which the candidate failed to gain a pass.

 Academic Progress